From Dead to Worse

-From Dead to Worse is the eighth book in Charlaine Harris's series The Southern Vampire Mysteries.
+From Dead to Worse is a paranormal mystery novel by Charlaine Harris published in 2008.
+It is the eighth book of The Southern Vampire Mysteries series featuring Sookie Stackhouse, a telepathic cocktail waitress from Louisiana.

 Plot summary

 After the natural disaster of Hurricane Katrina and the man-made horror of the explosion at the vampire Summit, Sookie Stackhouse is safe but dazed, yearning for things to get back to normal.
 But her boyfriend, the weretiger Quinn, is missing.

 She then learns that she is descended from fairies, and is 1/8 fairy herself.
 Her beloved grandmother had an affair with a half-fairy, and had two children with him.
 While her grandfather is dead, her fairy great-grandfather, Niall Brigant, is alive and seeks to meet her.

 Sookie is soon drawn into investigating several mysterious deaths among the local Were community.
 Her telepathy and status as a 'friend of the pack' forces her to mediate between two warring factions, whereupon she discovers that a pack displaced by Hurricane Katrina has been killing the Shreveport Weres in order to take their place.
 There is a brief "war" between the two packs, with the Shreveport pack emerging victorious, Alcide now in charge.